zeospec/bangalore.python.org.in/_posts/2019-12-02-guidelines-for-bangpypers-dev-sprints.md

 - Your own Laptop with pre-configured needed softwares to get started with.
 - Read the description or readme for the project you’re interested in.
 Go through any and all pre-requisites for the project.
 Try and setup the project on your system before coming down.
 - Knowledge of Git/svn/hg depending on the what the project uses.
+- Read and abide by the Code of Conduct that your project might have.
+Here's an example of [Code of Conduct](https://www.kennethreitz.org/essays/be-cordial-or-be-on-your-way).

 How can I pick up a project ?